 Even though you may have attended an Orientation program at your previous institution, the rules, policies and procedures at FSU will differ from that of other institutions.
 This program will not only introduce you to our rules, policies and procedures but will also allow you the opportunity to discover important campus services and office locations that will help you complete your educational career with us.

 Yes.
-Evening Orientations have been designed specifically for adult, transfer and readmitted students.
-These abbreviated programs will introduce you to academic policies, financial aid processes, and will help you to understand our procedures/policies.
+The Transfer Orientation has been designed specifically for transfer and readmitted students.
+This abbreviated program will introduce you to academic policies, financial aid processes, and will help you to understand our procedures/policies.
 It will also allow you the opportunity to discover important campus services and office locations that will help you complete your educational career.
-Students invited to an Evening Orientation may register to attend any of our full-day Summer Orientations instead, should a daytime program be preferable.
-Adult, transfer and readmitted students will be sent an Evening Orientation invitation, but can call/email ahead for further information and a list of dates.
+Students may register to attend any of our full-day Summer Orientations instead, should this scheduled day not fit your schedule.

 Typically a student is characterized as “non-traditional” if they exhibit one or more of the following characteristics: